emre-karatas/CS-342-Project-2/README.txt

 Emre Karataş - 22001641
 İpek Öztaş - 22003250

-n this project you will implement a program that will simulate multiprocessor scheduling.
+In this project you will implement a program that will simulate multiprocessor scheduling.
 The program will simulate two approaches for multiprocessor
 scheduling: single-queue approach, and multi-queue approach (Figures 1 and 2).
 In single-queue approach, we have a single common ready queue